 Substance abuse challenges, combined with any co-occurring disorders, can lead to thoughts of suicide and depression.
 In many cases, individuals who struggle with substance abuse disorders and attempt to detox from any substance can become extremely depressed as a result.
 This is one of the many reasons why medically-supervised detoxing is safer and more advisable than a self-detox.

 Call now to be connected to a treatment provider.

 Suicide Risk Factors And Warning Signs

 There are risk factors associated with suicide, which can be identified and prevented.
 Suicide occurs for many complex reasons.
 Varying factors can contribute to someone’s sense of belonging and identity.
-Reasons individuals may contemplate, attempt, or complete suicide include:
+Reasons individuals may contemplate, attempt, or ultimately lose their life to suicide include:

 - Feelings of hopelessness or helplessness

 - Unshakable guilt or shame

 - History of substance abuse disorders